-b) To calculate the topic level composites: Measures are organized into each of six condition topics.
-A mean score is calculated for each topic by summing the proportional rates for each measure within the topic and dividing by the number of measures.
+b.
+To calculate the topic level composites: Measures are organized into each of six condition topics.
+A composite score is calculated for each topic by calculating the mean of all individual topic measure scores.
 The measures are equally weighted within each of the six condition topics.
-A buffer of 0.5 is added to the mean, which is assigned a star rating (see section 8) after rounding to the tenth decimal.
+The resulting rate is first rounded to the 100th decimal point, and then rounded to the 10th decimal point, before adding a 0.5 point buffer to the rounded mean score.
+This sum (rounded mean + 0.5) is used to assign the star rating performance grade (see section 8).

 The medical group must have reportable results for at least half of the eligible measures for a given topic to score that topic.
 To calculate condition topic scores, for any medical group that has missing data for one or more measures within a given condition topic, an adjusted half-scale rule is applied to adjust for the missing values - this rule is described below (see section 3).
-The condition topic measures are equally weighted when combining them and calculating a condition topic score.